surifirstpin/biplus_documentation/docs/model01.md

 **Filter can be derived with two specific attributes such as;**

 I.  **filter_sql :**  the filter expression or condition.
-Filter expression can be date-based, string-based, number-based & even login-based.
+Filter expression can be date-based, string-based, number-based and even login-based.

 -   **Date-based, String-based, Number-based :**  standard filters which are applicable on date, string, number fields in database are allowed.

-> Example :
+> For Instance :
 > Date based : ROOT.Orders.OrderDate < TRUNC(SYSDATE)
 > String-based : ROOT.Orders.PaymentMode IN (‘Cash’,’PayTM’)
 > Number-based : ROOT.BI_Orders.Amount IS NOT NULL.